Squads-Protocol/mesh/README.md

 # mesh
-The Mesh Program for advanced programmatic multisig on Solan
+The Mesh Program for advanced programmatic multisig on Solana